 Human Resources Manager Responsibilities

-Develops and updates personnel policies, procedures and forms.
+The human resources manager develops and updates personnel policies, procedures and forms.
 Assists and supports department managers and employees regarding personnel issues.
 Maintains personnel records.
 Reports directly to the Controller.
 Coordinates activities and assists all department managers and employees.

-Responsible for overseeing network and Internet operations; determines technical goals in consultation with top management, produces detailed plans for the accomplishment of these goals; plans and coordinates the installation and upgrading of hardware and software; analyzes the computer and information needs of the organization and determines personnel and equipment requirements.
+The information systems manager is responsible for overseeing network and Internet operations; determines technical goals in consultation with top management, produces detailed plans for the accomplishment of these goals; plans and coordinates the installation and upgrading of hardware and software; analyzes the computer and information needs of the organization and determines personnel and equipment requirements.

 Warehouse Manager Responsibilities

-Pulls orders and packs and prepares them for shipment.
+The warehouse manager pulls orders and packs and prepares them for shipment.
 Supervises all shipping and receiving clerks and functions.
 Contracts with freight carriers for the most beneficial service of the company.
 Reports to Controller.
 Coordinates with Sales and Customer Service.

 Accounting Department Organization Chart